 Bag and coat check will be available Monday through Thursday near Customer Service in the Pratt Lobby of the Convention Center.
-It’s free for attendees but tips are appreciated.
-Located near Community Service Project in the exhibit hall.
+It’s free for attendees, but tips are appreciated.

 Birds of a Feather

-Gather together based on shared interests or identities and have casual conversations during our annual Birds of a Feather (BOF) lunch.
-Learn more and suggest a BOF group.
+Gather together based on shared interests or identities and have casual conversations during our Birds of a Feather (BOF) lunch tables.
+Signups begin in December.

-The Career Center will be staffed by professionals from the NTEN community who will offer eight-minute mentoring and professional profile or résumé reviews.
+The Career Center is staffed by professionals from the NTEN community who will offer eight-minute mentoring and professional profile or résumé reviews.
 It will provide mentees with personalized opportunities to learn how to best position themselves on the job, enhance their career skills, and network with peers.
-Sign up to meet a mentor, have your resume reviewed or to join us as a mentor!
+Signups to become a mentor or mentee will begin in January.

-Dine Around Portland with new friends!
+See Baltimore and make new friends!
 Join fellow attendees for semi self-organized, small gatherings at nearby restaurants.
 Enjoy conversation in a small group setting, then pay for your own meal when you’re ready to leave.
-Sign-up sheet now available.
+Signups begin in January.

 NTC Community Service Projects

-Care2 is sponsoring the 19NTC Community Service Projects in the Exhibit Hall.
 Take a break to learn about local nonprofits and complete a fun volunteer activity.
-The Community Service Project will be open during exhibit hall hours.
-Help a person experiencing homelessness, a shelter animal, a family in need, and spend time connecting with fellow attendees over crafty projects.
+The Community Service Project will be open during Exhibit Hall hours.
+Help a person experiencing homelessness, a shelter animal, or a family in need while connecting with fellow attendees over crafty projects.

 Online Community Forum

-Introduce yourself and connect with other attendees in the 19NTC community forum.
+Introduce yourself and connect with other attendees in the 20NTC community forum.
 This is a great place to network, find a roommate or a carpool, share conference and travel tips, and get excited about making your way to Baltimore!
 The Forum will open on December 13.

 Prayer and Meditation Room